Jimmy2027/mlebe_RepSep/README.md

 This is a [RepSeP](https://github.com/TheChymera/RepSeP)-style document.
 The data processing step is run asynchronously from the document compilation, and you may choose to reproduce either the top-level statistics (“demo” reproduction) or the entire analysis starting from the raw data (“full analysis stack” reproduction).

-The data processing for the full analysis stack will by default take place in `~/.scratch`, which we suggest can be created as a symlink to a volume which has more space:
+The data processing for the full analysis stack will by default take place in `~/.scratch`, which we suggest can be created as a symlink to a volume which has more space (at least 400GB):

 ```
 mkdir /mnt/largevolume/.scratch